MarlonGarcia/imfun/README.md

 #### 2.2.
 Image Alignment and Transformation

-- `rotate2D`: rotate points by an angle about a center;
+- `rotate2D`: rotate points by an angle about a center
 - `flat2im`: transforms a flat vector into a 2D image
 - `im2flat`: transforms a 2D image in a flat vector
 - `im2label`: GUI to transform images in labels for image segmentation (very automated function)